Fort Ticonderoga: Early Revolutionary War

-Benedict Arnold remained in control of the fort until 1,000 Connecticut troops under the command of Benjamin Hinman arrived in June 1775.
-Because of a series of political maneuvers and miscommunications, Arnold was never notified that Hinman was to take command.
-After a delegation from Massachusetts (which had issued Arnold's commission) arrived to clarify the matter, Arnold resigned his commission and departed, leaving the fort in Hinman's hands.
+Benedict Arnold remained in control of the fort until a thousand Connecticut troops arrived in June 1775 under the command of Benjamin Hinman.
+However, Arnold was never notified that Hinman was to take command due to a series of political maneuvers and miscommunications.
+A delegation from Massachusetts arrived to clarify the matter, and Arnold resigned his commission and departed, leaving the fort in Hinman's hands.

-Beginning in July 1775, Ticonderoga was used as a staging area for the invasion of Quebec, planned to begin in September.
-Under the leadership of generals Philip Schuyler and Richard Montgomery, men and materiel for the invasion were accumulated there through July and August.
-On August 28, after receiving word that British forces at Fort Saint-Jean, not far from the New York–Quebec border, were nearing completion of boats to launch onto Lake Champlain, Montgomery launched the invasion, leading 1,200 troops down the lake.
-Ticonderoga continued to serve as a staging base for the action in Quebec until the battle and siege at Quebec City that resulted in Montgomery's death.
+Beginning in July 1775, Ticonderoga was used as a staging area for the invasion of Quebec, planned to begin in September under the leadership of generals Philip Schuyler and Richard Montgomery.
+Men and materials for the invasion were accumulated there through July and August.
+Montgomery received word on August 28 that British forces at Fort Saint-Jean, not far from the New York–Quebec border, were nearing completion of boats to launch onto Lake Champlain.
+He launched an invasion, leading 1,200 troops down the lake.
+Ticonderoga continued to serve as a staging base for the action in Quebec until the battle and siege at Quebec City which resulted in Montgomery's death.

 In May 1776, British troops began to arrive at Quebec City, where they broke the Continental Army's siege.
-The British chased the American forces back to Ticonderoga in June and, after several months of shipbuilding, moved down Lake Champlain under Guy Carleton in October.
+The British chased the American forces back to Ticonderoga in June and then moved down Lake Champlain under Guy Carleton in October, after several months of ship building.
 The British destroyed a small fleet of American gunboats in the Battle of Valcour Island in mid-October, but snow was already falling, so the British retreated to winter quarters in Quebec.
-About 1,700 troops from the Continental Army, under the command of Colonel Anthony Wayne, wintered at Ticonderoga.
+About 1,700 troops from the Continental Army wintered at Ticonderoga under the command of Colonel Anthony Wayne.
 The British offensive resumed the next year in the Saratoga campaign under General John Burgoyne.